-- Handling Christmas lights – If you’re going for Christmas lights, choose one with chew-proof tubing, so your cats are safe if they try to bite it out of curiosity.
-As for the cords, tape them to the wall or hide it from your cat’s sight.
+- Handling Christmas lights – If you’re going for Christmas lights, choose one with chew-proof tubing so your cats are safe if they try to bite it out of curiosity.
+As for the cords, tape them to the wall or hide them from your cat’s sight.
 And never forget to turn off the lights if you’re leaving your cat home alone.

 When decorating your Christmas tree, arrange the ornaments, ribbons, trinkets, and heirloom ornaments high up on the tree.
-If you can avoid putting decorations on the lower part of the tree, try to do so.
-If not, choose decor that your cats would ignore, such as pine cones, bumpy trinkets, and textures cats usually hate like double-sided tape and aluminum foil.
+If you can avoid decorations on the tree’s lower part, try to do so.
+If not, choose decor that your cats would ignore, such as pinecones, bumpy trinkets, and textures cats usually hate, like double-sided tape and aluminum foil.

 And if your gift boxes are already under the tree, don’t place your kitty gifts there, mainly if it contains catnip, their favorite treats, and other edibles your cat could smell.

-1. A Tree Made safe by Dr. Who’s Telephone Booth – If you can’t compromise your Christmas tree decorating, but also don’t want to endanger your cats, this idea is a win-win.
-Turn heads with a fully-decorated tree, placed inside a wooden phone booth.
+1. A Tree Made safe by Dr. Whose Telephone Booth – If you can’t compromise your Christmas tree decorating but don’t want to endanger your cats, this idea is a win-win.
+Turn heads with a fully decorated tree inside a wooden phone booth.
 How cool is this?

-4. Stick it to the wall – This alternative looks super-impressive, especially if you’re OK with flat-lays.
-You can still keep the Christmas lights and your favorite ornaments without thinking about your cat toppling over the tree when everyone’s asleep.
+4. Stick it to the wall – This alternative looks super-impressive, especially if you’re OK with flat lays.
+However, you can keep the Christmas lights and your favorite ornaments without thinking about your cat toppling over the tree when everyone’s asleep.

-5. Bring it outdoors – If you live in a condo with an outdoor balcony, make use of that space by bringing your Christmas tree out into the open.
-Your cats would still be able to get an excellent view, but won’t be able to put their paws near it.
+5. Bring it outdoors – If you live in a condo with an outdoor balcony, use that space by bringing your Christmas tree out into the open.
+Your cats would still get an excellent view but won’t be able to put their paws near it.

 6. Christmas tree stuck in a portal – Probably one of the coolest ideas on how to cat-proof your Christmas tree, this homeowner brought the decor up the ceiling to keep his household fox away from the tree.